what is wormwood used for

 There are ways to prevent thujone toxicity; it is a fairly simple method.

-Make sure to speak with your doctor about your diet and how adding wormwood may affect it.
-Don’t be afraid to ask your medical provider questions as they will be happy to answer them and keep you safe.
+Speak with your doctor about your diet and how adding wormwood may affect it.
+Don’t be afraid to ask your medical provider questions; they will happily answer them and keep you safe.

 Do not ingest or use oil of wormwood topically, this essential contains about 33% thujone which is not a safe amount.